-Great capabilities with a lower ticket price than than the Dyson V8, V10, & V11
+Great capabilities with a lower ticket price than the Dyson V8, V10, & V11

 The Dyson V7 is the third range in the Dyson V series, which may sound a little confusing at first.
 After all, surely 7 comes before 8?
-Well, Dyson has been known to mix things up and stand apart from the crowd; hence, in this case, 8 comes after 7.
+Well, Dyson has been known to mix things up and stand apart from the crowd.

 What I can tell you is that it exceeded my expectations when I was using it.
 It went through all of our rigorous in-house testing to make sure that it could cope with everything it claimed.